Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Conclusion

 \section{Conclusion}

-We have presented a unified neural framework for action recognition, user identification and user verification, based on data collected from electroencephalography signals.
-Our solution exploits a phased subsampling preprocessing to synthetically increase the available training data, and relies on a mesh-to-image representation to encode the electrodes pattern into an image-like data structure, which is first processed by a convolutional neural architecture, and finally analyzed by a bidirectional LSTM.
+We have presented a unified neural framework for action recognition, user identification and user verification, based on data collected from EEG signals.
+Our solution exploits a shifted subsampling preprocessing to synthetically increase the available training data, and relies on a matrix representation to encode the electrodes pattern into an image-like data structure, which is first processed by a convolutional neural architecture, and finally analyzed by a Bi-LSTM architecture.
 The proposed method appears to be effective both in action recognition and user identification, achieving accuracy always well above 90\%.
-A comparison with methods from the state of the art confirms the validity of these results, although a direct comparison is not applicable due to the spread heterogeneity of testing configurations.
-User verification has been evaluated in four different setups, in order to provide a full-spectrum baseline for future comparisons, ranging from 0.39\% Equal Error Rate, up to 6.16\%.
+A comparative study with methods from the state of the art confirms the validity of these results, although a direct comparison is not applicable due to the spread heterogeneity of testing configurations.
+User verification has been evaluated in four different setups, in order to provide a full-spectrum baseline for future comparisons, ranging from 0.39\% EER in the gesture-dependent, known user setup, up to 6.16\% EER in the gesture-independent, unknown user setup.

+The analysis conducted on features learned for various tasks, highlighted the unexpected action-discriminative power of neural features learned for user identification.
+This suggests a direction of further research in the domain of transfer learning and semi-supervised learning, the latter successfully applied to multimodal action recognition from wearable sensors~\cite{chen2019semisupervised}, as well as recognition in video sequences~\cite{luo2017adaptive}.

-To provide a direction for future developments, we have presented a preliminary investigative speculation using a subset of the available electrodes.
-The results provide a first broad picture of the decline in performance that stems from manually-selected electrodes configuration.
-In the future, we will consider genetic algorithms and other meta heuristics~\cite{bakurov2021general} for the automated selection of electrodes subsets.
+Finally, we have presented a preliminary speculative investigation using a subset of the available electrodes.
+The results provide a first broad picture of the decline in performance that stems from manually-selected electrode configuration.
+In the future, we will consider genetic algorithms and other meta heuristics~\cite{bakurov2021general} for the automated selection of electrode subsets.